This months photo blogging challenge theme is to shoot 5 images through a different lens or camera.

 2. The chapels have not been used as a place for worship for some time.
 Their last use being for storage.
 The chapel on the far left and the gateway suffered fire damage in January 1995 which meant that one side chapel was burnt out and the unsafe roof had to be removed.
 Below is a shot I took from inside the fire ruined chapel whilst standing on a stone window ledge, it is all that remains of the chapel’s once steeply pitched patterned slate roof.

-The small tree that once stood here straight up before me has now uprooted and died.
+The tree that once stood here before me has now uprooted and died.
 So I took the shot even though it now looks like a giant twig stranded on the ground.
 At least I got my dramatic sky.
 I’m guessing the roots were damaged during the demolition of the Hendric building.

 Thats mine done.
 I’m loving my new lens I’m glad I chose it.